-- ✓ You designate U.S. Bank National Association as the Custodian of your account.
-You have received, read and understand the Custodian Agreement (section 2) attached hereto. - ✓ You agree to the terms and conditions of this Custodian Application, which includes the Custodian Agreement (section 2). - ✓ You have read and understand the Disclosure Statement and Custodial Account Agreement document.
-You adopt the Disclosure Statement and Custodial Account Agreement document, as it may be revised from time to time, and appoint the Custodian or its agent to perform those functions and appropriate administrative services specified. - ✓ You understand you have full responsibility for directing the investment of your account, and that no transactions will occur on your account unless you (or another person you have authorized) so direct.
+✓ You designate U.S. Bank National Association as the Custodian of your account.
+You have received, read and understand the Custodian Agreement (section 2) attached hereto.

+✓ You agree to the terms and conditions of this Custodian Application, which includes the Custodian Agreement (section 2).

+✓ You have read and understand the Disclosure Statement and Custodial Account Agreement document.
+You adopt the Disclosure Statement and Custodial Account Agreement document, as it may be revised from time to time, and appoint the Custodian or its agent to perform those functions and appropriate administrative services specified.

+✓ You understand you have full responsibility for directing the investment of your account, and that no transactions will occur on your account unless you (or another person you have authorized) so direct.
 You acknowledge and agree that we do not provide services as a "fiduciary" under 29 U.S.C.
 Section 1002(21)(A)(ii), 26 U.S.C.
 Section 4975(e)(3)(B), 29 C.F.R.
 2510.3-21, or 26 C.F.R.
 Section 54.4975-9 commonly known as "fiduciary investment advice."
 We will not provide fiduciary investment advice, and you will not construe or rely on any service provided by us to you as fiduciary investment advice.
 We are not your investment manager under 29 U.S.C.
 Section 1002(21)(A)(i) or 26 U.S.C.
 Section 4975(e)(3)(A).
 We neither have any discretionary authority or discretionary control respecting management of your IRA and any discretionary authority or discretionary responsibility in the administration of your IRA under 29 U.S.C.
+Section 1002(21)(A)(i) or 26 U.S.C.
+Section 4975(e)(3)(A).
+We neither have any discretionary authority or discretionary control respecting management of your IRA and any discretionary authority or 26 U.S.C.
+Section 4975(e)(3)(A) and (iii) or 26 U.S.C.
+Section 4975(e)(3)(A) and (iii) or 26 U.S.C.
 Section 1002(21)(A)(i) and (iii) or 26 U.S.C.

-Section 4975(e)(3)(A) and (C). - ✓ You understand most investment products are not insured by the Federal Deposit Insurance Corporation ("FDIC"), are not deposits or other obligations of or guaranteed by us or our affiliates, and involve investment risks, including possible loss of the principal amount invested. - ✓ You agree to disclose to U.S. Bank National Association if you, the beneficial owner(s), or authorized signer(s) is or becomes a "senior political figure, immediate family member, or close associate of a senior political figure" (as defined below), during the duration of the Custody Agreement. - A "senior political figure" is a domestic or foreign senior official in the executive, legislative, administrative, military or judicial branches of a government (whether elected or not), a senior official of a major political party, or a senior executive of a government-owned corporation.
-In addition, a senior political figure includes any corporation, business, or other entity that has been formed by, or for the benefit of, a senior political figure. - "Immediate family" of a domestic or foreign senior political figure typically includes the figure's parents, siblings, spouse, children, and in-laws. - A "close associate" of a domestic or foreign senior political figure is a person who is widely and publicly known to maintain an unusually close relationship with the senior political figure, and includes a person who is in a position to conduct domestic and international financial transactions on behalf of the senior political figure.
+✓ You understand most investment products are not insured by the Federal Deposit Insurance Corporation ("FDIC"), are not deposits or other obligations of or guaranteed by us or our affiliates, and involve investment risks, including possible loss of the principal amount invested.

+✓ You agree to disclose to U.S. Bank National Association if you, the beneficial owner(s), or authorized signer(s) is or becomes a "senior political figure, immediate family member, or close associate of a senior political figure" (as defined below), during the duration of the Custody Agreement.

+- A "senior political figure" is a domestic or foreign senior official in the executive, legislative, administrative, military or judicial branches of a government (whether elected or not), a senior official of a major political party, or a senior executive of a government-owned corporation.
+In addition, a senior political figure includes any corporation, business, or other entity that has been formed by, or for the benefit of, a senior political figure. - "Immediate family" of a domestic or foreign senior political figure typically includes the figure's parents, siblings, spouse, children, and in-laws. - A "close associate" of a domestic or foreign senior political figure is a person who is widely and publicly known to maintain an unusually close relationship with the senior political figure, and includes a person who is in a position to conduct domestic and international financial transactions on behalf of the senior political figure. - ✓ You agree that the information you completed herein is true, accurate, and complete.